 Pattern interrupt is the bread and butter of any magician worth their top hat and cape.
 Illusionists (and salespeople!) who master these techniques can set the tone of interactions and direct the target audience's attention — to their delight and your success.

-Salespeople can use this same technique to direct a prospect's behavior, change the momentum of a conversation, and engage people more effectively.
+You can harness the power of psychological tools to back-guide your prospect's behavior.
+This can change the momentum of a conversation and engage people more effectively.

 What is pattern interrupt?

 Pattern interrupt is a way to alter a person's mental, emotional, or behavioral state to break their typical habits.
 Think of it as an unexpected act that jolts them into another state of mind.

 Originating from neuro-linguistic programming, pattern interrupt involves recognizing an unwanted pattern, disrupting it, and leading someone to the desired behavior.
 Psychologists use pattern interrupts to break people out of unwanted or unconscious responses they've developed throughout a lifetime.